Kyle Cranmer

-Kyle Cranmer is an American physicist and a professor at New York University at the Center for Cosmology and Particle Physics and Affiliated Faculty member at NYU's Center for Data Science.
+Kyle Cranmer is an American physicist and a professor at the University of Wisconsin-Madison, where he heads the Data Science Institute.
+Previously, he was a professor at New York University at the Center for Cosmology and Particle Physics and Affiliated Faculty member at NYU's Center for Data Science.
 He is an experimental particle physicist working, primarily, on the Large Hadron Collider, based in Geneva, Switzerland.
 Cranmer popularized a collaborative statistical modeling approach and developed statistical methodology, which was used extensively for the discovery of the Higgs boson at the LHC in July, 2012.

 Cranmer is active in the discussions of data preservation, open access, reproducibility, machine learning, and e-science in the context of particle physics.

 Cranmer performed a search for exotic Higgs decays in archived data from the ALEPH experiment ten years after the experiment finalized.
 He serves on the advisory board for INSPIRE, the literature database for high energy physics, and is a member of the Data Preservation in High Energy Physics study group as well as Data and Software Preservation for Open Science.

 Since the discovery of the Higgs boson, Cranmer has been a popular choice as a guest on science television programming.
 In July, 2011, Cranmer appeared in a special episode of Neil deGrasse Tyson's StarTalk Live alongside Bill Nye the Science Guy, Eugene Mirman, and Sarah Vowell.
 In a special video created for Science Nation, the online magazine of the National Science Foundation, Cranmer was featured discussing the Higgs boson in November, 2012.
 Cranmer also discussed the discovery of the Higgs boson in a TedxTalk in February, 2013.